Noah-Samawi/pp5-apis/README.md

 - sqlparse: A non-validating SQL parser module for Python, it provides support for parsing, splitting and formatting SQL statements.

 ## Deployment
-Deploying the Django backend of the Wander Wise application involves below steps:
+Deploying the Django Pp5-api of the Wander Wise application involves below steps:

 1. **Create Required Accounts**: If you haven't done so yet, create accounts on Heroku, ElephantSQL, and Cloudinary.
 These services are necessary for hosting the application, managing the database, and storing images, respectively.
 2. **Prepare the Application**: Set DEBUG to False in the settings.py file, which ensures that the application runs in production mode during deployment.
 Commit all changes and push your code to your GitHub repository.